IMMM-SFA/cerf/docs/source/contributing.rst

     git clone https://github.com/<your-user-name>/cerf

   Cloning the repository will give you access to the test suite.
 It is important to install the package in development mode before running tests.
 This will give you the flexibility to make changes in the code without having to rebuild your package before running tests.
-To do this run the following from your terminal in the **cerf** directory containing your ``setup.py`` script:
+Also install `pre-commit`, a code formatting tool.
+To do this run the following from your terminal in the **cerf** directory containing the ``pyproject.toml`` file:

   .. code-block:: bash

-      python setup.py develop
+    pip install -e ".[dev]"
+    pre-commit install

 2. Create a branch for your changes